 How to Mash Bananas

-So I started doing this last year and it’s been a total game changer whenever I make banana cake, these breakfast cookies, or banana bread.
+So I started doing this last year and it’s been a total game changer whenever I make banana cake, these breakfast cookies, banana bread, or chocolate banana bread.
 Just use your mixer to mash bananas!
 Peel and break them into chunks, place in your mixer, and beat until mashed.
 Beat the rest of the wet ingredients right into this bowl, then beat in the dry ingredients.
 So easy.

 Can I Use Frozen Bananas?

 Yes and I do this often.
 Thaw the frozen bananas at room temperature.
 Drain off any excess liquid, mash, then use as instructed in the recipe below.
 See How to Freeze & Thaw Bananas for Baking.
-Try not to mash too much or else you’ll be left with 2 cups of banana-y liquid; some chunks are great.
+Try not to mash too much or else youโll be left with 2 cups of banana-y liquid; some chunks are great.

 This banana muffin recipe is perfect if you:

-- have 3 large spotty bananas
+- Have 3 large spotty bananas

-- love banana bread
+- Love banana bread

-- need a quick homemade breakfast, snack, etc.
+- Need a quick homemade breakfast, snack, etc.

-- don’t feel like creaming butter and sugar together
+- Don’t feel like creaming butter and sugar together

-- don’t feel like dirtying 100 pans
+- Don’t feel like dirtying 100 pans

 And, to turn these into a scrumptious treat, you could dip the tops of the cooled muffins into chocolate ganache and add sprinkles.
 (Affiliate link: I love these naturally colored sprinkles.)
 You can also add the streusel topping from these banana chocolate chip streusel muffins.